Hiddify2/Firebase-Tunnel/README.md

   for any real-world adaptation.
 - **No TLS between client and Firebase**: Firebase REST API uses HTTPS but data contents are visible to anyone with the Database Secret.

+## Acknowledgements

+The idea behind this project was inspired by [LlamaStudioDev](https://github.com/LlamaStudioDev).
+Credit goes to them for the original concept and inspiration.
 - **CONNECT only**: UDP associate and BIND SOCKS5 commands are not supported.